A mock senate hearing

 July 28, 2017

-Street Law is excited to kick off the second year of its Summer Bridge Program for rising 9th graders at the Charter High School for Law and Social Justice in the Bronx, NY.
-Building on the success of last year’s pilot program, Street Law is helping to provide young people with a foundational understanding of law and justice to help ensure a successful high school career at their law-themed school.
+Street Law recently kicked off the second year of its Summer Bridge Program for rising 9th graders at the Charter High School for Law and Social Justice in the Bronx, NY.
+Building on the success of last year’s pilot program, Street Law helped provide young people with a foundational understanding of law and justice to help ensure a successful high school career at their law-themed school.

 Street Law designed a customized curriculum that blends engaging lessons about law with social justice perspectives.
-The learning activities give students a taste of three general areas of law—civil, criminal, and constitutional—and introduce them to the school’s academic environment and expectations.
-Students will build skills necessary for academic achievement and civic engagement, all within the context of an experiential law and social justice curriculum.
+The learning activities gave students a taste of three general areas of law—civil, criminal, and constitutional—and introduced them to the school’s academic environment and expectations.
+Students built skills necessary for academic achievement and civic engagement, all within the context of an experiential law and social justice curriculum.

-Evaluation of the 2016 pilot program revealed that after the program, most of the new high school students:
+A review of student surveys from the 2016 pilot program revealed that after the program, most of the new high school students:

-- could better recognize how the law impacts their lives every day
+- could recognize how the law impacts their lives every day

 - believed it was important to practice legal skills